 This may speak for its versatility, but it says nothing about its flavor, which is, in fact, nonexistent.

-Many people will tell you that dark-meat chicken is more fattening, and it is, but what they don’t tell you is that dark meat is full of taurine, which lowers cholesterol and blood pressure, fight against heart disease, and protects against diabetes.
+Many people will tell you that dark meat chicken is more fattening, and it is, but what they don’t tell you is that dark meat is full of taurine, which lowers cholesterol and blood pressure, fights against heart disease, and protects against diabetes.
 As long as you don’t eat the skin there is no reason to fear the dark meat.

 5. Kale